 No guidance on actual or forecast financial performance will be provided to any external party that has not already been provided to the market generally.

 Yancoal should also be wary of inadvertently giving de facto earning guidance (for example, by expressing views in respect of analysts' forecasts or consensus estimates).

-Any questions or enquiries from the media, equity analysts, fund managers or investors (whether received in writing, verbally or electronically including via the website via investors@yancoal.com.au) should be referred in the first instance to the Investor Relations General Manager.
+Any questions or enquiries from the media, equity analysts, fund managers or investors (whether received in writing, verbally or electronically including via the website via shareholder@yancoal.com.au and media@yancoal.com.au) should be referred in the first instance to the Investor Relations General Manager.